|

 - Using a finger the child says the steps while writing on the table

 - Buy a chalk board with some chalk.
-Using board on a table write letter on board.
+Using board on a table write letters on the board.

 - Try writing on child’s back so they have to guess the letter and then the child does this to you.